coniks-sys/coniks-java/coniks_common/README.md

 http://www.coniks.org

 ##Introduction
-CONIKS is a key management service that provides consistency and privacy for end-user public keys.
-It protects users against malicious or coerced key servers which may want to impersonate these users to compromise their secure communications: CONIKS will quickly detect any spurious keys, or any versions of the key directory that are inconsistent between two or more users.
-Nonetheless, CONIKS users do not need to worry about or even see these protocols, or the encryption keys, as CONIKS seamlessly integrates into any existing secure messaging application.

 These are the files common to the basic implementation of a CONIKS server and the simple CONIKS test client, and include the binaries for two supporting libraries: [Google Protobufs](https://github.com/google/protobuf/tree/master/java) and [Javatuples](https://github.com/javatuples/javatuples).

 ##Using the Common Files